Welcome to Kamsack, a town rich in history and filled with promise.

 This building period included business, public and residential sections of the town.
 Water and sewer systems were extended, streets were paved and cement sidewalks were built.
 The building boom continued right up to 1961 when the census showed 2941 residents in the town.
 It was around this time when Kamsack saw the addition of the Duck Mountain Motel, the Kamsack Airstrip, the Credit Union and the arrival of a new Pioneer Grain Elevator.
 When the 1970s rolled around Kamsack saw its business district continue to grow with the arrival of the Royal Bank, the construction of the "Kamplex" (a dual purpose hockey and curling rink) and construction began on the new hospital.

-In the last 15 years Kamsack has continued to advance, we have seen the establishment of several housing projects for seniors as well as for families.
-A quinoa seed processing plant was established, the internet came to town, the Duck Mountain Park continued to attract thousands of people every year, and a new inland grain terminal was constructed, but to name a few.
+Kamsack has continued to advance.
+We have seen the establishment of housing projects for seniors as well as for families.
+The internet came to town, the Duck Mountain Park continued to attract thousands of people every year, and a new inland grain terminal was constructed, but to name a few.

 Today the Town of Kamsack and area is continuing to work to improve the community, developing new business ideas as well as promoting those that already exist.
 We hope that this website will show the beauty and opportunity that exist within the area.
 The Garden of Saskatchewan truly is a wonderful place to be.